 There’s still lots to discover in organic chemistry!

 [There is one reliable way to put a single ether group on a sugar like glucose.
 The C6-OH is a primary alcohol, and therefore less sterically hindered than the other alcohol groups.
 It is possible to use a very bulky alkyl halide like trityl chloride and have it react selectively there.
-See this note below ]
+See Note 1 ]